Seokhyeon315/test-contentlayer-t3stack/README.md

 4. Create contentlayer.config.js and edit it.
 I refer this repository: https://github.com/shadcn/taxonomy/tree/main
 5. Create a sample1.mdx file in src/content/notes directory.
 The sample file includes English and Korean language.
 6. Run `npm run dev`
 7. Here is where problem occurs.
 After I run `npm run dev`, the terminal got fronzen.
-I didn't include `.contentlayer` directory to show it only creates caches.
+I didn't include `.contentlayer` directory inside of `.gitignore` to show it only creates caches.